nebojsac/Campayn-WordPress-Plugin/readme.txt

 == Screenshots ==

-1. Entering the API Key to the settings page
+1. After uploading the directory to your wordpress, you should click "Install Now" on the Plugins page
-2. The List of shortcodes and
-3. The Widget page with the Campayn widget
+2. After installing click on "Activate Plugin"
+3. You can edit the plugin settings by clicking 'Edit' on the Plugins page.
+4.
+5.
+6.

 == Changelog ==